Lubartów Ghetto: Deportation and execution

 The deportation of Jews to the nearby towns of Firlej, Ostrów Lubelski, and Kamionka, started at the beginning of November 1939.
 All of the Jews were told to leave.
 There were, though, a few who stayed to work for the German Army.
 They were exiled from Lubartów until September 1940.

 A Judenrat (for Jewish council) was set up in late 1939 for those Jews who remained.
 The first President, Jakub Modko Lichtenfel, did not stay at his post for long, and was soon replaced by Dawid Perec.
 The last Judenrat of Lubartów consisted of five members: Moshe Joel Edelman (President), Shlomo Ber Ciesler (Vice President), Izrael Ratensilber, Menashe Kosman, and Jechiel Weinberg.

 The ghetto area around the two marketplaces of Lubartów were still in existence when the Jews returned from slave labour projects.
 A communal kitchen was organised for the now poverty-stricken Jews.
 Deportations were also conducted into the Lubartów Ghetto.
 An example of this is the transport of 1,000 Jews from Ciechanów.
-In addition, by May 1942, some 2,421 Slovakian Jews had been deported to Lubartów.
+In addition, by May 1942, some 2,421 Slovak Jews had been deported to Lubartów.

 The first deportation to a death camp aboard Holocaust trains took place on 9 April 1942, the last day of Passover.
 On the first day, 800 Jews who did not have work cards were ordered to go to the railway station, from which they were taken to Belzec extermination camp.
 The last one of the train deportations to Belzec was on 11 October 1942, with 3,000 Jews sent off to be murdered.
 Some of these deportees were sent to Majdanek, with the others going to the death camp in Treblinka.
 Jews that were found to be hiding were shot.
 In total, the number of Jews found after last deportation numbered 300.
 After a while, the Jews that were found were instead deported to the Piaski ghetto.

 The members of the Judenrat, and their families, were deported to Łęczna.
 They were shot in November 1942, while Jews who worked for the German gendarmerie were shot on 29 January 1943.

 After the last deportations, the synagogues and cemeteries were destroyed.
 The gravestones were used in a pavement at a Wehrmacht base.
 Lubartów was declared Judenfrei by the Nazis in February 1943.